 How Many Reviews Does a Plumber Need to Rank on Google?

-The data behind review count, star rating, and local pack ranking for plumbing businesses.
+How to think about review count, star rating, and Local Pack competition for plumbing businesses.

 1The Local Pack threshold